OpenStackOnRaPi/ostackinstall/README.md

       dhcp4: false
       dhcp6: false

-# In the following, only the parts for veth0 and veth1 are necessary.
-The rest is redundant and incorrect when using
-# systemd-networkd.
-It has been left for educational/comparative purposes.
-However, if only flat network were to be
-# used in our OpenStack then one could uncomment the below definitions and not use systemd-networkd files at all.
-#
-# EXPLANATION: We must use systemd-networkd for persistent network constructs because some settings that are
-# needed to set VLANs for provider networks are not possible to declare in netplan (at least at the time of this
-# writing).
-At the same time, the rule for using netplan and systemd-networkd jointly is that a definition of a
-# given network related construct must not appear in both the netplan file and the networkd file simultaneously.
-#
-# For example, uncommenting the bridge "brmux" with interfaces "veth0br" and "veth1br" will result in
-# incorrect VLAN configuration for those interfaces (they will be completely ignored) - see also the
-# files in the /etc/systemd/network/ directory.
-In contrast, the DHCP declaration for eth0, and the
-# addressing/DNS and IP routing settings for veth0 are correct, because they supplement the
-# definitions of eth0 and veth0 with new elements (addressing and routing) - these elements
-# are not present in the definitions provided in the /etc/systemd/network/ directory.
-#
-# NOTE: If netplan ever allows defining tagged VLANs for bridge interfaces, using systemd-networkd files
-# will no longer be necessary, and all the configurations we need can be defined in the current netplan file.

     # veth0-veth0br pair (defined in networkd file as veth pair)
     veth0:                  # network_interface for kolla-ansible
       addresses: